wandb/docs/docs/guides/launch/create-job.md

 For more information on `WANDB_DOCKER` see the docs for our [docker integration](../integrations/other/docker.md).

 Be sure to set the `WANDB_DOCKER` environment variable to the full image tag as you it will be accessible to your launch agent.
-For example, if your agent will run images from an ECR repository, you should set `WANDB_DOCKER` to the full image tag, including the ECR repository URL, e.g. `123456789012.dkr.ecr.us-east-1.amazonaws.com/my-image:latest`.
+For example, if your agent will run images from an ECR repository, you should set `WANDB_DOCKER` to the full image tag, including the ECR repository URL, e.g. `123456789012.dkr.ecr.us-east-1.amazonaws.com/my-image:develop`.
+The docker tag, in this case 'develop', will be added as an alias to the resulting job.
+Creating more launch jobs from this image results in newer versions of the job, with updated aliases.

 To create your first container image-sourced job, simply run:
 ```bash